William Street, Perth: History

 The street formerly directly passed over the Fremantle and Joondalup railway lines at the Horseshoe Bridge.
 These lines were later sunk as part of the Perth City Link project but the bridge remains.
-A ramp which took William Street traffic from The Esplanade onto the southbound Kwinana Freeway was closed in 2004 during the construction of the Esplanade railway station.
+A ramp that took William Street traffic from The Esplanade onto the southbound Kwinana Freeway was closed in 2004 during the construction of Esplanade railway station.

 Traffic direction

-William Street began as a two-way street, and during the era of trams in Perth, there were tram lines along it.
+William Street began as a two-way street, and during the era of trams, there were tram lines along it.
+On 4 March 1973 it became a one way street in a southerly direction in a pairing arrangement with Barrack Street between Brisbane Street and The Esplanade when the Wellington Street bus station opened.

 In the late 20th century and early 21st century, William Street was two-way north of Brisbane Street, and one-way southbound on the other side.
+All southbound traffic from Beaufort Street was redirected via Brisbane Street to William Street as the southbound component of State Route 53.
 In 2008, the section between The Esplanade and Wellington Street returned to two-way traffic.
 Further conversion occurred in 2010, when the Horseshoe Bridge was changed back to two-way traffic, and in 2013 the section between the bridge and Newcastle Street was converted.
 The final section, between Newcastle and Brisbane Streets, was converted to two-way in late 2019.
+As a result of the conversion both directions of State Route 53 were transferred to Beaufort and Barrack Streets.
+Since 2014, William Street now carries State Route 5 south of The Esplanade due to the Elizabeth Quay development.